benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-the-truth.md

 Module and system documentation: Not code documentation but process, component and system level documentation (i.e. what each is supposed to do, input sources, output expectations, how modules interact, detailed documentation describing inputs and outputs of all).

-Document code changes as detailed notes on what and why for every checkin (of course you use version control, don't you?)

 Documentation of all safety systems.
 Redundancy and contingency plans.
 Hardware documentation.
 Failover process documentation.
 Operating handbook for procedures to use during emergencies (whether software, hardware, power, data, whatever).
 <br/>